The internet is filled with broken links.

-Broken link building is the process of finding “dead” links on websites and replacing those broken links with a link back to YOUR site, building your link profile.
+Broken link building is the process of finding “dead” links (links that are no longer live) on websites and replacing them with a link back to YOUR site, building your link profile.

 This is often done by recreating the content that was previously used in the link, or by creating unique content that improves upon or can be used as a solid replacement.

 It’s a tried and tested method of link building and is filled with infinite opportunities.